Architectural drawings and renderings by Brawer Hauptman Architects.

 In a typical week, our spaces are teeming with children, teens, and adults.
 Thousands fill the Sanctuary, Social Hall, North and South Wings, hallways, classrooms, school lobby, Multipurpose Room, and meeting rooms.
 Our parking lot is often full.

 TRS wants to be a part of meaningful moments for our congregants, from weddings and funerals to the everyday connections of playing mahjong, arguing text, combatting anti-Semitism and prejudice, and collaborating on many other acts of tikkun olam—repairing our world.
 These days we find ourselves unable to do so.
 Weddings and funerals compete for space with our large and lively Religious School.
 It’s no longer possible to fit in all the requested workshops, meetings, and events.
-To be both a true Beit T’filah, a house of prayer, as well as a Beit Knesset, a house of meeting, the Campaign will:
+To be both a true Beit T’filah, a house of prayer, as well as a Beit Knesset, a house of meeting, we will: